 Eun-Ah Cho, Eui-Jun Kim contributed equally to this work.

 Electronic supplementary material

 Additional file 1: Figure S1: Effect of Gαs on the phosphorylation of ATM following g-ray irradiation in H1299 lung cancer cells.
-Figure S2.
 Effect of Gαs on the phosphorylation of ATM and downstream effectors following γ-ray irradiation in lung cancer cells.
 Figure S3.
 Effect of 6-benzoyl cAMP on γ-ray induced ATM phosphorylation in H1299 cells.
 Figure S4.
 Effect of γ-ray irradiation on the expression of GαsQL in H1299 cells.
 Figure S5.
 Effect of okadaic acid on the radiation-induced ATM phosphorylation.
 Figure S6.
 Effect of Gαs on PP2A B56δ phosphorylation.
 Figure S7.
 Effect of PKA inhibition on the phosphorylation of PP2A B56δ and ATM.
 Figure S8.
 Effects of Gαs on radiation-induced cleavage of caspase-3 and PARP in H1299 cells.
 Figure S9.
 Effect of Gαs on survival of γ-ray irradiated cells.
 Figure S10.
 Effects of prostaglandin E2 and isoproterenol on the cleavage of caspase 3 and PARP.
 Figure S11.
 Effect of H-89 on the inhibition of radiation-induced ATM phosphorylation by PGE2 and isoproterenol.
 Figure S12.
 Effects of prostaglandin E2 and isoproterenol on survival of γ-ray irradiated cells.
 (PPTX 607 KB)